-The Lake Bonney Project involves the installation, testing and commercial operation of a 25MW / 52MWh Tesla battery energy storage system that will be co-located with the existing 278.5MW Lake Bonney wind farm in South Australia.
+The Lake Bonney Battery Energy Storage System project involves the installation, testing and commercial operation of a 25MW / 52MWh Tesla battery energy storage system that will be co-located with the existing 278.5MW Lake Bonney wind farm in South Australia.
 The battery will provide new dispatchable generation in South Australia to help meet peak demand, as well as critical system balancing services (known as frequency controlled ancillary services).
 In doing so, the battery will place downward pressure on electricity prices, improve power quality and system security.

 How the project works

-Tesla is the EPC contractor for the Project and will be supported by Consolidated Power Project (CPP) for installation and balance of plant in two stages with the first stage (25 MW / 33 MWh) expected to be commissioned by March 2019 and the second stage (25 MW / 52 MWh) by May 2019.
+The Lake Bonney Battery Energy Storage System project appointed Tesla as the EPC contractor and will be supported by Consolidated Power Project (CPP) for installation and balance of plant in two stages with the first stage (25 MW / 33 MWh) expected to be commissioned by March 2019 and the second stage (25 MW / 52 MWh) by May 2019.
 Infigen will own and operate the battery, which will be connected to the National Electricity Market via the Mayurra substation.

 Area of innovation

-The Project will deliver flexible capacity and system security services to the South Australian electricity system.
+The Lake Bonney Battery project will deliver flexible capacity and system security services to the South Australian electricity system.
 The co-location of a battery with a wind farm provides an opportunity for Infigen to improve its frequency control ancillary services causer pays outcomes, and pursue regulatory changes that could improve revenue outcomes for large-scale batteries.
 In particular, Infigen is seeking to address barriers for accessing two new revenue streams, including: